-Have you ever found yourself wondering what software your competitors are using?
-How about their social analytics tools?
+Have you ever found yourself wondering what research tools, analysis tools, and SEO tools your competitors are using?
+How about their social marketing tools?
+Free tools?
 Or the technologies their websites are built on?

-BuiltWith is a tool for competitive analysis that will give you answers to these (and more) questions.
+BuiltWith is a competitor analysis tool that will give you answers to these (and more) questions.
 Just type in the URL of a competitor’s site, and you'll see the scripts, services, and plugins the website uses.
 On top of that, you'll discover all kinds of front- and back-end technologies used by any site.

 Once you’ve found a platform or service within your competitors’ profile, you can look it up on the website to see its usage analytics, number of users, market share, etc. This is a real goldmine if you and your competitors are technology providers: BuiltWith lets you both see the technologies used by your rivals and the detailed analytics on usage of your competitors’ services by other websites.
 Pretty cool, no?